ABOUT

 01

 Tools that give people control over complex tasks without requiring deep system knowledge.
+Most of my career has lived here.

 02